Continuing Education Activity

-Hormonal deficiency: At the time of the initial presentation, approximately 40% to 87% of patients present with at least one hormonal deficit.
-In adults, 40 % of patients will have gonadotroph deficiency presenting as amenorrhea in females and loss of libido and erectile dysfunction in males.
+At the time of the initial presentation, approximately 40 to 87% of patients present with at least one hormonal deficit.
+In adults, 40% of patients will have gonadotroph deficiency presenting as amenorrhea in females and loss of libido and erectile dysfunction in males.
 85% of adult patients will have growth hormone (GH) deficiency presenting as non-specific symptoms like weight gain, central obesity, and fatigue.
 Approximately 25 % of patients will have adrenocortical hormone (ACTH) deficiency leading to weight loss, generalized arthralgia, dizziness, and hypotension.
-TSH deficiency is present in 25 % of patients with symptoms of weight gain, fatigue, cold intolerance, and constipation.
-Vasopressin deficiency, also known as diabetes insipidus, is reported in approximately 20 % of patients presenting with symptoms of polyuria and polydipsia.
+TSH deficiency is present in 25% of patients with symptoms of weight gain, fatigue, cold intolerance, and constipation.
+Vasopressin deficiency, also known as diabetes insipidus, is reported in approximately 20% of patients presenting with symptoms of polyuria and polydipsia.

-The evaluation of craniopharyngioma required a multi-disciplinary approach with evaluation by an endocrinologist, neuro-opthalmologist, and neurosurgeon.
+The evaluation of craniopharyngioma requires an interprofessional approach with evaluation by an endocrinologist, neuro-opthalmologist, and neurosurgeon.

-Imaging: Craniopharyngioma is diagnosed with computerized tomography (CT) and or magnetic resonance imaging (MRI) during the evaluation of visual symptoms.
+Craniopharyngioma is diagnosed with computerized tomography (CT) and or magnetic resonance imaging (MRI) during the evaluation of visual symptoms.
 MRI is the standard of care in identifying craniopharyngiomas or any other pituitary tumors as it provides better information on the tumor, its location, and association to the surrounding structure.
-The cystic area is visible on both modalities but calcification is primarily seen with CT imaging.
-Craniopharyngioma is heterogeneous in texture; the combination of solid, cystic and calcification components is a clue to its diagnosis on imaging modalities.
-ACP is primarily large irregular with 90% calcification and a cystic area, while PCP is mostly solid, and rarely with cysts and calcifications.
+The cystic area is visible on both modalities, but calcification is primarily seen with CT imaging.
+Craniopharyngioma is heterogeneous in texture; the combination of solid, cystic, and calcification components is a clue to its diagnosis on imaging modalities.
+ACP is primarily large irregular with 90% calcification and a cystic area, while PCP is mostly solid and rarely with cysts and calcifications.

-Endocrine Evaluation: All patients should be evaluated for hormonal deficiencies.
-Laboratory tests should include fasting morning cortisol, ACTH, TSH, free T4, follicle-stimulating hormone (FSH), estradiol (females) testosterone (males), GH, insulin-like growth factor-1, prolactin, serum sodium, and urine specific gravity and osmolality.
-Dynamic testing like a cosyntropin stim test can be done in selected patients where AM cortisol is equivocal or indeterminate.
+All patients should be evaluated for hormonal deficiencies.
+Laboratory tests should include fasting morning cortisol, ACTH, TSH, free T4, follicle-stimulating hormone (FSH), estradiol (females), testosterone (males), GH, insulin-like growth factor-1, prolactin, serum sodium, and urine specific gravity and osmolality.
+Dynamic testing like a cosyntropin stim test can be done in selected patients where morning cortisol is equivocal or indeterminate.

 Treatment / Management

-Hormonal deficiency specifically secondary adrenal insufficiency and hypothyroidism should be treated with glucocorticoid and thyroid hormone replacement before surgery.
-Glucocorticoid replacement is done with either hydrocortisone 20-30 mg in 2-3 divided doses or prednisone 5-10 mg in a single or divided dose.
+Hormonal deficiency, specifically secondary adrenal insufficiency, and hypothyroidism should be treated with glucocorticoid and thyroid hormone replacement before surgery.
+Glucocorticoid replacement is done with either hydrocortisone 20 to 30 mg in 2 to 3 divided doses or prednisone 5 to 10 mg in a single or divided dose.
 Levothyroxine is the best way to replace thyroid hormone deficiency.

-Several grading systems have been developed based on the location of craniopharyngioma and relation to surrounding structures to help decide on the best modality for surgery.
-Kassam et al had a classification system based on the infundibulum to strategize the surgical approach.
-Type I tumors are pre-infundibular which are sub chiasmatic tumors displacing the optic chiasm superiorly and posteriorly.
-Type II tumors are trans-infundibular which can extend into the third ventricle.
+Several grading systems have been developed based on the location of craniopharyngioma and its relation to surrounding structures to help decide on the best modality for surgery.
+Kassam et al. had a classification system based on the infundibulum to strategize the surgical approach.
+Type I tumors are pre-infundibular, which are sub chiasmatic tumors displacing the optic chiasm superiorly and posteriorly.
+Type II tumors are trans-infundibular, which can extend into the third ventricle.
 Type III is retro-infundibular which can either extend superiorly into the third ventricle or inferiorly into the pontine cisterns.
 Type IV tumors are primarily located in the third ventricles.
-ETT can be done in all types except Type IV.
-The isolated third ventral tumors are better approached with craniotomy and transcallosal, transcortical or trans-ventricular approaches.
+ETT can be done in all types except type IV.
+The isolated third ventral tumors are better approached with craniotomy and transcallosal, transcortical, or trans-ventricular approaches.
 ETT should be avoided in very large tumors, mostly solid with calcification and vascular invasiveness.

-Close neurologic monitoring of patients after surgery to monitor for cerebrospinal fluid(CSF) leak.
+There should be close neurologic monitoring of patients after surgery for cerebrospinal fluid(CSF) leaks.

 Hormonal deficiency management is crucial after surgery.
-Stress dose steroids may be needed in patients in immediate post-operative care depending on the type of surgery and pre-surgical hormonal evaluation.
-Careful hormonal monitoring by checking post-operative AM cortisol levels can decide the duration of glucocorticoid treatment.
+Stress dose steroids may be needed in patients in immediate postoperative care depending on the type of surgery and presurgical hormonal evaluation.
+Careful hormonal monitoring by checking postoperative morning cortisol levels can decide the duration of glucocorticoid treatment.
 Monitoring sodium and urine osmolarity are important to monitor the development of diabetes insipidus.
-Thyroid hormone should be assessed in 1-2 weeks after surgery.
+Thyroid hormone should be assessed in 1 to 2 weeks after surgery.
 The sex hormone and GH can be assessed at 3 months postoperatively.
-The anterior pituitary hormone replacement varies on a case to case basis.
+The anterior pituitary hormone replacement varies on a case-to-case basis.